nkzinovyeva/QVIK_event_project/README.md

 # Mobile app for the Event platform by QVIK
-"Event platform - Cost efficient way to create event apps"
+"Event platform - cost efficient way to create event apps"
 ## Description
-A Front-end part of the project aiming to create versalite and scalable mobile application for Event platform end-users.
+A Front-end part of the project aiming to create versalite and scalable mobile application for the Event platform's end-users.
+Written in JavaScript — rendered with native code.
+With React Native we maintain two platforms and share a common technology — React.

 ## Getting Started